I jumped on the bandwagon and made my own minimalistic DIY embroidery hoop wreath in just a few minutes!

 It’s the second Wednesday of the month which means it’s time for another Inspire My Creativity Link Party!

 This month’s theme was embroidery hoops.
-I wanted to be super unique and come up with something never done before.
+I wanted to be super unique and come up with something never been done before.
 Yeah, that didn’t happen.
-Sometimes I think the PPD sucked the creativity out of my brain!

 So, I decided to jump on the bandwagon of making an embroidery hoop wreath!